d4nshields/d4nshields/README.md

 ### About me

-I'm a versatile full-stack developer with a passion for building well-rounded solutions.
-My expertise spans front-end development, back-end services, database design, machine learning, and solution architecture.
-As a developer advocate, I thrive on collaboration and knowledge sharing.
-Outside of work, I find balance through staying active.
-Whether it's running, swimming, hitting the trails, or walking furry companions, I'm always up for an adventure.
+I'm a multifaceted developer and advocate with a passion for building comprehensive solutions.
+My expertise includes front-end, back-end, database design, machine learning, and architecture.
+I thrive on collaboration and knowledge sharing.
+Outside of work, I stay active through running, cycling, rowing, swimming, hiking, and walking my furry friends.